fouratrachid/fouratrachid/README.md

 ### Hi there 👋
 **I'm Fourat Rachid, a software engineering student from Tunisia.**
-- 🌱 I’m passionate about Data Science & web development .
+- 🌱 I’m passionate about Data Science & Mobile Development .
-- 👯 Always ready to collaborate on projects related to ML, DL.
+- 👯 Always ready to collaborate on projects related to Flutter.
 - 🔭 I’m currently learning NodeJs.
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/fourat-rachid-21b244204/)